 The Lower School follows a Monday-Friday static schedule.
 For Lower School students, a copy of the student's schedule will be available from the homeroom teacher on Parent Night in the fall.
+Schedules are also available on Veracross class webpages.

-The Middle and Upper Schools follow a tenday, alternating schedule, with every other day the same (A days and B days).
+The Middle and Upper Schools follow a ten-day, alternating schedule, with every other day the same (A days and B days).
 However, chapel and lunch will remain at a standard time each day.